Titan Quest II on Steam - User reviews, Price & Information

 Titan Quest II is a early access, rpg and action rpg game developed by Grimlore Games and published by THQ Nordic.

-Released on August 01st 2025 is available in English only on Windows.
+Released on August 01st 2025 is available only on Windows in 2 languages: English and German.

 The Steam community has classified Titan Quest II into these genres: